wenxichen/claude-computer-use-macos-tool-use/README.md

 # Computer Use for tools on MacOS as a team

 This is to use Anthropic's Computer Use to perform tasks on MacOS with multiple agents working together.
+The program runs the native MacOS.
+It uses Claude 3.5 Sonnet to perform tasks on your Mac by simulating mouse and keyboard actions as well as running bash command.
+Please use this with caution.

-This is built on top of the [Claude Computer Use Demo for MacOS](https://github.com/PallavAg/claude-computer-use-macos).
+This is built on top of the [Claude Computer Use Demo for MacOS](https://github.com/PallavAg/claude-computer-use-macos) which was originally forked from Anthropic's [computer use demo](https://github.com/anthropics/anthropic-quickstarts/tree/main/computer-use-demo) - optimized for MacOS.

 The multi-agent pipeline is described here: https://docs.google.com/presentation/d/1Ua2YGQyAPQ-lg7lIAFq_q6zhwuLkC0wy3wPt6LmXAu0/edit?usp=sharing

 Some examples are shown in the notion notes here: https://resilient-rabbit-7f2.notion.site/Mac-Computer-Use-Tool-Use-Examples-13ae229b4ca080afb12bfed6600bf724

----
-# Claude Computer Use Demo for MacOS

-This repository contains a Python script that demonstrates Anthropic's Computer Use capabilities, modified to run on MacOS without requiring a Docker container.
-The script allows Claude 3.5 Sonnet to perform tasks on your Mac by simulating mouse and keyboard actions as well as running bash command.

-Forked from Anthropic's [computer use demo](https://github.com/anthropics/anthropic-quickstarts/tree/main/computer-use-demo) - optimized for MacOS.
 View Anthropic's docs [here](https://docs.anthropic.com/en/docs/build-with-claude/computer-use).

 > [!WARNING]